boltops-tools/terraspace-docs/_docs/config/reference.md

 hooks.on_boot | Hook to run on boot.
 This hook runs very early.
 You can use it configure things like ENV vars dynamically.
 This should be a Ruby block of code. | nil init.mode | Can be: auto, never, always. auto means init will only be called when .terraform doesnt exist yet.
 You can also override this with a env var.
 IE: `TS_INIT_MODE=always` | auto layering.names | Map layering names to friendly names.
 Currently only supports namespace.
 More docs: [Layering Friendly Names]({% link _docs/tfvars/friendly-names.md %}) | {}
-layering.enable_names.cache_dir | Enable or disable friendly name mapping for `build.cache_dir` path.
+layering.enable_names.expansion | Enable or disable friendly name mapping where `expansion` is used.
+This occurs for `build.cache_dir` and [terraform backends]({% link _docs/config/backend.md %}).
 It can be useful to disable this if you've changed the default settings and want to keep original path and state file.
 More docs: [Build Cache Dir]({% link _docs/config/cache-dir.md %}) | true log.root | The root folder where logs are written to. | log logger | Logger instance to use. | Logger.new($stdout) logger.formatter | Logger Formatter to use.
 See [Formatter](https://ruby-doc.org/stdlib-2.7.1/libdoc/logger/rdoc/Logger/Formatter.html) for interface. | [Terraspace::Logger::Formatter](https://github.com/boltops-tools/terraspace/blob/master/lib/terraspace/logger/formatter.rb)